nlsfi/nls-gnss-sofamesa/README.md

+# NOTICE!
+THIS REPOSITORY IS NO LONGER UPDATED AFTER JULY 11th 2019!
+PLEASE FIND THE UPDATED VERSION FROM THE DEVELOPERS'S REPOSITORY: https://github.com/dmm809/nls-gnss-sofamesa

 # NLS GNSS SOFAMESA
 *Do you ever compare the performance of different GNSS receivers or Network-RTK methods (VRS, PRS, MAC, MAX, i-MAX, FKP etc.) before investing into one?
 How do you validate the performance of a GNSS receiver or a Network-RTK method in reality?
 You can use this software for those purposes.*